 Tax consultants are professionals who specialize in tax law and financial-related counseling.
-They provide clients with advice on income tax returns and a range of financial matters, including deductions, credits and interest statements.
-They can even provide clarity on calculating retirement taxes.
+They advise clients on income tax returns and a range of financial matters, including trusts, estates and retirement taxes.
 Besides providing clients useful tax-related advice, tax consultants are also responsible for staying informed about the most recent tax requirements, both on the federal and state levels.

 Additionally, their responsibilities may include traveling to a client’s location for advising or helping someone reduce tax liability.
 One of the key characteristics of a tax consultant is excellent written and verbal communication skills.
 The consultant must be able to incorporate current tax law findings and his or her client’s research into a tax strategy that’s easy for the client to comprehend.
 These attributes are crucial when it comes to ensuring that clients fully understand a tax strategy.

-Tax consultants could offer a variety of services to clients, including:
+Tax consultants may offer a variety of services to clients, including:

 - Preparing your tax return

-- Looking for deductions to limit your tax burden
+- Looking for deductions to lower your tax burden

 - Helping with trusts

 - Dealing with taxes on rental property income